-We also intend to develop Temferon for the treatment of other solid tumor indications, and locally advanced hepatocellular carcinoma (HCC) and intra-hepatic cholangiocarcinoma (ICC) are under consideration.
+We also intend to develop Temferon for the treatment of other solid tumor indications, including locally advanced hepatocellular carcinoma (HCC) and intra-hepatic cholangiocarcinoma (ICC).
 HCC and ICC are gastrointestinal (GI) cancers affecting the digestive system.
 HCC is a primary malignancy of the liver that occurs predominantly in patients with underlying chronic liver disease and cirrhosis.
 ICC is a biliary tract cancer and represents approximately 3% of all GI malignancies.
 The prognosis for patients with locally advanced HCC or ICC remains poor, with few therapeutic options, having limited clinical benefits.
 While we are considering development of Temferon for these liver indications for similar reasons as GBM (i.e. the high unmet need, TEMs' role in HCC and ICC pathology, and the number of newly diagnosed patients potentially eligible for our study), we are also evaluating development of Temferon for other solid tumor indications.
+We intend to submit a Clinical Trial Application (CTA) to study Temferon in HCC and ICC to the Italian Medicines Agency (Agenzia Italiana del Farmaco, or AIFA), the public institution responsible for the regulatory activity of pharmaceuticals in Italy.
+We anticipate initiating the Phase 1/2a clinical trial to study Temferon in HCC and ICC in first quarter of 2022, subject to feedback from these regulatory authorities.

-In addition to our Temferon programs that target uMGMT-GBM or other solid tumor indications such as HCC and ICC, we have exclusive option rights to license (i) Temferon for the treatment of additional indications, and (ii) other drug candidates that are currently in the preclinical stage of development both as standalone treatments and as combination therapies.
+In addition to our Temferon programs that target GBM, HCC and ICC, we have exclusive option rights to license (i) Temferon for the treatment of additional indications, and (ii) other drug candidates that are currently in the preclinical stage of development both as standalone treatments and as combination therapies.